ysskrishna/directory-printer/README.md

 3. Click "Open" in the confirmation dialog

 The application will now run without the warning.

+### How can I change the application language?

+You can change the application language through the `File` menu:

+1. Click on `File` in the menu bar
+2. Look for the language selection option
+3. Choose your preferred language (English, Spanish, or Chinese)

+The application will remember your language preference for future sessions.

+### How do I check for updates?

+You can check for new versions of Directory Printer through the `Help` menu:

+1. Click on `Help` in the menu bar
+2. Select `Check for Updates`
+3. The application will notify you if a new version is available

 ### Why do I see a warning about an unknown publisher on Windows?